CENTREVILLE SETTLEMENT, INC.FAQ's |

 Every person has stories to tell of the past.
 It is the old timers in the community that can tell the stories of history....when the railroad first came through, when the dam was built, what it was like when all the boys went off to WWI, what people did for entertainment when they were children, what were the favorite recipes of the time, how were holidays celebrated.
 They can also give you the history of your family.

-http://centrevillesettlement.com All information in this web site is Copyright 2003-2008, and may not be reproduced without the express written consent of Centreville Settlement, Inc..
-Please send email to
+All information in this web site is Copyright 2003-2024, and may not be reproduced without the express written consent of Centreville Settlement, Inc..

-Webmaster with any questions or comments about the web site.
+Last major update: May 2, 2024 Please send email to webmaster (at) centrevillesettlement.com with any questions or comments about the web site.